gajananan/argocd-interlace/docs/setup.md

 # Authentication for ArgoCD Interlace

+ArgoCD Interlacer
-ArgoCD generates OCI images that need to be pushed an image Registry
+* generates OCI images that need to be pushed an image Registry.
+* access ArgoCD REST API to build manifest for an application
+* requires signing keys for creating signature for manifest generated.

 ## Authenticating to an OCI Registry

-You will need access credentials for your OCI image registry.
+ArgoCD Interlacer requires to setup access credentials for your OCI image registry.

 For example, if your OCI image registry is hosted in Google cloud, refer to [here](https://cloud.google.com/docs/authentication/getting-started) for setting up acccess credentials.